 - Service.
 A veteran must have served at least 90 days of active military duty, with at least one of those days during wartime (defined by the Veteran’s Administration).
 The veteran cannot have been dishonorably discharged.

-Medical.
-The veteran or surviving spouse must show that they require the “aid and attendance” of another person to perform the basic activities of daily living.
-The VA defines the need for aid and attendance as:
+- Medical.
+The veteran or surviving spouse must show they require the “aid and attendance” of another person to perform the basic activities of daily living, including if they are:

 - In need of another person to perform personal functions

 - Financial.
 The person applying for the benefit must have financial need.
 There are no set asset limits when it comes to Aid and Attendance eligibility.
 However, your gross income from all sources less a portion of your unreimbursed medical expenses—also known as Income for VA Purposes (IVAP)—must be less than the annual benefit amount in order to qualify.

 Applying to receive the Aid and Attendance benefits is a complex, lengthy process.
 While the forms are available to do it yourself, you must wait a year before you can reapply if you are denied.
 Thus, it is absolutely critical to have the help of a qualified VA planning and qualification lawyer in order to increase your chances of qualifying and ensure you file the right paperwork.